Organic Farming in Germany

 Under the so-called 1st Pillar of the Common Agricultural Policy, direct payments have been tied more strongly to specific environmental services as of 2015 and have thus been "greened" considerably.
 Organic farming is exempt from these greening provisions of the aforementioned EU Regulation since the requirements to be met by these farming practices go far beyond the provision of these environmental services.

 Under EU legislation, the payments are granted to compensate farmers for all or part of the additional costs and income foregone related to special management requirements.
-The payments were recalculated and raised in view of the changed price-cost ratios on the market.
+The payments were recalculated and raised in view of the changed price-cost ratios on the market (cf.table 5).

 As from 2015, support rates under the GAK amount to € 250 per hectare of arable land and grassland for holdings embarking on organic farming and € 210 per hectare for holdings that maintain organic farming.
 This corresponds to an increase of 19% (introduction) and 24% (maintenance) as compared with 2013.
 Holdings that participate in the control procedure under the EU legislation on organic farming can receive an additional € 50 per hectare, up to a maximum of € 600 per holding.
 The Länder may increase or lower the amounts listed in Table 5 by up to 30%.

-The premiums are set by the Länder, within the scope of their competence for the implementation of the GAK measures, against the backdrop of political priority setting and the available Land budget funds.
+The premiums are set by the Länder, within the scope of their competence for the implementation of the GAK measures, against the backdrop of political priorities and the available Land budget funds.
 Hence the GAK provides the framework for the setting of the premiums.
-The premiums set out in the support guidelines of the Länder are decisive and can be accessed on http://www.oekolandbau.de/erzeuger/oekonomie/foerderung/.
+The premiums set out in the support guidelines of the Länder are decisive and can be accessed in German on www.oekolandbau.de/erzeuger/oekonomie/betriebswirtschaft/foerderung/.

 9. Bio-Siegel (German organic production logo)